jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 the actor in the door, which emphasizes the importance of having a strong security awareness program.

 What is the same?

 These attacks continue to be split between Phishing attacks and the more convincing Pretexting attacks, which are commonly associated with
 Business Email Compromises.

-2022 DBIRIncident Classification Patterns
+Threat Actors

+Actor Motives

+Data
+Compromised

+2,249 incidents,
+1,063 with confirmed
+data disclosure

+External (100%),
+(breaches)

+Financial (89%),
+Espionage (11%),
+(breaches)

+Credentials (63%),
+Internal (32%),
+Personal (24%),
+Other (21%)
+(breaches)

 14 Not just the Social Engineering pattern.

-34
+2022 DBIR Incident Classification Patterns

+33

+BEC
+In Figure 49, we see that Pretexting is
+27% of Social Engineering breaches, almost all of which are BECs.
+While we call these attacks BECs, they tend to be a bit more complex than just some bad actor impersonating someone through a compromised email account.
+Only 41% of BECs involved Phishing.
+Of the remaining 59%, 43%17 involved Use of stolen credentials against the victim organization.
+The percentage remaining were most likely BECs using an email from a partner, or utilizing a free email account of some type requiring no “C”18 at all.
+BECs come in many forms: your organization may be targeted due to a breach in a partner, your partners may be targeted due to a breach of your emails, you may be breached and then targeted using your own breach, or as pointed out earlier, there may be no breach at all, just an attacker with a convincing story about why they need your money.

+Figure 48\.
+Phishing email report rate by click status (n\=295,825,679\)

+Figure 49\.
+Action varieties in Social
+Engineering breaches (n\=1,063\)

 As you can see in Figure 49, the Social
 Engineering pattern is dominated by
 Phishing.
-And we know what youre going to say: Im so surprised!
-Fetch my fainting couch!
+And we know what you’re going to say: “I’m so surprised!
+Fetch my fainting couch!”

 But in a way the chart highlights the numerous paths a social engineering breach can take.
-We see where the phish steals credentials to then be used in Use of stolen creds.
+We see where the phish steals credentials to then be used in “Use of stolen creds.”
 We see
 Business Email Compromises (BECs)
-(with the E for email being directly tied to the phish) in Pretexting.
+(with the E for email being directly tied to the phish) in “Pretexting.”
 We see malware being dropped in
-Downloader and Ransomware
+“Downloader” and “Ransomware”
-(which, by the way, goes up to 17% of Social Engineering when we are discussing incidents rather than breaches), hacking in Scan network and Profile host, and persistence in
+(which, by the way, goes up to 17% of Social Engineering when we are discussing incidents rather than breaches), hacking in “Scan network” and “Profile host,” and persistence in
-Backdoor or C2\.
+“Backdoor or C2\.”
 All in all, it highlights the fact that phishing is one of the four main entry points into an organization.15

 Phishing
-Suttons law tells us When diagnosing, first consider the obvious.
+Sutton’s law tells us “When diagnosing, first consider the obvious.”
 Thus, if you wonder why criminals phish, it is because email is where their targets are reachable.
 And while only 2\.9%